Victoriaaaali/SpeechCraft/README.md

     audio = f.read()
 response = requests.post("http://localhost:8009/create_speaker_embedding", params={ "speaker_name" : "my_new_speaker"}, files={"audio_file": audio})
 ```
+The response is a .npz file as bytes.
 After the embedding was created it can be used in text2speech synthesis.

 ### For voice2voice synthesis